-4.9 TRAFFIC AND ROAD USAGE
+4.8 TRAFFIC AND ROAD USAGE

 Abnormal wear (e.g. rutting) on municipal roads may be unavoidable.
-However, the effect of constructing the various Project components is anticipated to have a limited, short term effect on local roads given SPK's commitment to developing maintenance and/or repair plans or agreements with Haldimand County.
+However, the effect of constructing the various Project components is anticipated to have a limited, short term effect on local roads given SPK's commitment to developing maintenance and/or repair plans or agreements with the County.
 Truck traffic would increase on some roads during Project component deliveries, but would be restricted to predetermined routes and times to the greatest extent possible.
 Road safety is not expected to be an issue during the construction phase due to the implementation of a Traffic Management Plan (details provided within the Draft Construction Plan Report); however, the potential for accidents along the haul routes and onsite cannot be totally avoided.

-The effect of constructing the various Project components is anticipated to have a limited, short term effect on traffic during construction and will also be managed through the implementation of the Traffic Management Plan and with agreements made with Haldimand County.
+The effect of constructing the various Project components is anticipated to have a limited, short term effect on traffic during construction and will also be managed through the implementation of the Traffic Management Plan.